mrprashant06/Login_Authentication_System/README.md

 This project demonstrates practical full-stack .NET skills:

-- API design
+- API design.
-- Authentication flow
+- Authentication flow.
-- Database connectivity
+- Database connectivity.
-- Form validation
+- Form validation.
-- Responsive UI
+- Responsive UI.
-- Clean project organization
+- Clean project organization.

 For production, move the JWT key out of `appsettings.json` and store it in user secrets, environment variables, or a secure vault.